yasirismail009/FE-TEST/README.md

 ## 🎨 Theme Customization

-The application supports both light and dark modes.
-The theme can be toggled using the theme toggle button in the header.
-The theme preference is persisted across sessions.
+The application uses shadcn/ui's theming system with Tailwind CSS.
+The theme can be customized by:

+1. Modifying the `tailwind.config.js` file
+2. Updating the CSS variables in `globals.css`
+3. Using the theme toggle component for light/dark mode

 ## 🔧 Development